KuetTai/aws-cloudwatchlogs/README.md

       -  Under __Select type of trusted entity__, select `AWS Service`
       -  Under __Choose a use case__, select `EC2`
       -  Leave everything else as default, scroll to the bottom, click `Next: Permissions` button
 1. In the __Filter policies__ text box, type this `CloudWatchAgentServerPolicy`, tick on the checkbox appears
-  1. Scroll to the bottom, click `Next: Tags` button
+      -  Scroll to the bottom, click `Next: Tags` button
-  1. Click on `Next: Review` button
+      -  Click on `Next: Review` button
+1. In the next screen:
       -  __Role name*__: `MyEC2CloudWatchAgentRole`
       -  Scroll to the bottom, click `Create role` button
 1. You should see the following success role creation message:
   - *The role __MyEC2CloudWatchAgentRole__ has been created*

 ### Create EC2